starzology banner

 Benefits of Jupiter in Leo

+Jupiter in Leo is especially good news for the fire signs and that means those with strong fire signs present in their birth charts.
 I will tell you I am strongly Leo myself and I have been waiting for a while now for this shift in energy as Jupiter changes sign.

-If you have an Aries, Leo or Sagittarian Sun, Moon, Ascendant, Jupiter or other cluster of planets in these three signs you will benefit during the upcoming year as Jupiter goes through Leo.
+• If you have an Aries, Leo or Sagittarian Sun, Moon, Ascendant, Jupiter or other cluster of planets in these three signs you will benefit during the upcoming year as Jupiter goes through Leo.

-If your business chart has the fire signs emphasized as well your business can experience huge growth now.
+• If your business chart has the fire signs emphasized as well your business can experience huge growth now.

-If you are strongly Gemini or Libra you will see some support and some good things.
+• If you are strongly Gemini or Libra you will see some support and some good things.
 You need to grasp any opportunities fleeting as they may be.

-If you are strongly Taurus, Scorpio or Aquarius could face the difficult side and this may suggest the over excessive situations as mentioned later.
+• If you are strongly Taurus, Scorpio or Aquarius could face the difficult side and this may suggest the over excessive situations as mentioned later.

-Those of you with strong Cancer, Virgo, Capricorn and Pisces may not see much change although you will try to make adjustments this year.
+• Those of you with strong Cancer, Virgo, Capricorn and Pisces may not see much change although you will try to make adjustments this year.

-How can you make the most Jupiter in Leo
+Make the Most of Jupiter in Leo

+Jupiter in Leo is upbeat, positive and outgoing.
+It encourages taking chances and aiming higher in life.
 Leo is the sign of the theatre and when planets enter the “stage” they will play their roles to perfection.

 Using the theater analogy, Jupiter in Leo can either be the highly colorful swashbuckling much loved hero or he can be an overly costumed blow-hard in a pantomime.

 The down side of Jupiter in Leo can be over-extension, over-doings things and excessive behavior.
 Or just too much of a good thing.
+Pace yourself and all will be fine.

 Jupiter in Leo, what’s in it for you?